shivani-andapally/medicine/README.md

 Related recommendations fetched when searching by medicine name.

-After clicking on buynow button go goes to details page of the medicin and here under that you can see the recomendations of the medicins related to that medicin.
+After clicking on buynow button you goes to details page of the medicine and here under that you can see the recomendations of the medicines related to that medicine.

 **Orders Module**